IEEERobotics/bot/README.md

 Same deal as pyzmq: `sudo pip install pep8`

 Verify installation by running `pep8` on your terminal.
 If it is not found even after a successful installation, it may be that pep8 has been installed correctly as a python package, but the script is not available on your path.
-One recommended solution is to soft-link the `pep8` executable script to a location on your path, for instance, on a Mac OS X 8, pip installed pep8 at `/Library/Frameworks/Python.framework/Versions/2.7/bin/pep8` and `/usr/local/bin/` is a location on my path, so a soft link can be created using the command: `ln -s /Library/Frameworks/Python.framework/Versions/2.7/bin/pep8 /usr/local/bin/` (again, verify by running pep8).
+One recommended solution is to soft-link the `pep8` executable script to a location on your path.

+For instance, on a Mac OS X 10.8, pip installed pep8 at `/Library/Frameworks/Python.framework/Versions/2.7/bin/pep8` and `/usr/local/bin/` is a location on my path, so a soft link can be created using the command:

+`ln -s /Library/Frameworks/Python.framework/Versions/2.7/bin/pep8 /usr/local/bin/`

+Adapt according to paths on your system.
+Again, verify by running `pep8` from the terminal.

 [pre-commit hooks]: README.md#hooks-or-how-to-make-daniels-life-easier
 [pre-commit hook]: README.md#hooks-or-how-to-make-daniels-life-easier